-The homes in RLA #16 were constructed between 1951 and 1958, before any channelization improvements had been made along Joe Creek.
-In its lower reaches, the creek used to meander through soft, loamy soils and often shifted channels by as much as 1,000 feet, undermining trees which would then topple into the creek and block flows during heavy downpours.
+The buildings and homes in RLA #55 were constructed between 1965 and 1978 before any channelization improvements had been made along the creek.
+In its lower reaches, Joe Creek used to meander through soft, loamy soils and often shifted channels by as much as 1,000 feet, undermining trees along its banks, which would then topple into the creek and block flows during heavy downpours.
+Concrete channels seemed the best option for controlling flooding along Joe Creek and its tributaries.